Shelter 2 800x300

 Our shelters are guided by seven evidence-informed, outcomes-focused Operating Principles:

-1. We take a person-centred, holistic approach and ensure that people with particular vulnerabilities are supported.
+1. We take a person-centered, holistic approach and ensure that people with particular vulnerabilities are supported.

 2. We help people experiencing chronic and episodic homelessness to access stable, positive housing and appropriate supports.